openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 -------------

 ..
 [3]
-   Wherever IEEE 754 is used in this Specification, the reference is to the latest revision of "754-2019--IEEE Standard for Floating-Point Arithmetic".
+   Any mention of IEEE 754 in this Specification refers to the latest revision of "754-2019--IEEE Standard for Floating-Point Arithmetic".

 .. raw:: pdf